T

 Destination-specific tips

-• Dress modestly, particularly when visiting religious sites or moving through residential areas.
+• Dress modestly, especially when exploring the medina and visiting religious sites.
 Shoulders and knees should be covered.

 Plan the rest of your Fez trip